frankpermenter/frlib/README.md

 ```

 ## Other approximations
-The above examples  used diagonal approximations ('d').
-It is also possible to use diagonally-dominant matrices ('dd') for the PSD approximation, i.e. one can replace the relevant lines of the above examples with the following:
+To use diagonally-dominant matrices ('dd') for the PSD approximation, one can replace the relevant lines of the above examples with the following:

 ```Matlab
 prgR = prg.ReducePrimal('dd');